 - Leaving UAMS

 - Insurance for Retirees

 When a child turns 26, they are no longer eligible for coverage as a dependent (unless approved in advance as an adult disabled child).
 Medical/dental/vision coverage extends through the end of the month in which the child turns 26.
-Children who age out will be offered continuation of coverage through COBRA.
+Children who age out will be offered a continuation of coverage through COBRA.

-When two members of a household both work at a UA campus
+Two members of a household both work at a UA campus

 Each parent can be enrolled in a different medical plan, and each of them can enroll a different child under their coverage–but both cannot enroll the same child.

 If you and your UA-employed spouse are covering a child, consider enrolling in one family plan.
 Otherwise separating out your coverage — one spouse with ’employee only’ coverage and the other with ’employee and children’ coverage — would increase your family deductibles.

 If you, your spouse, or child (under age 26) loses their health coverage involuntarily, you have 30 days to enroll them in or change your UAMS coverage.
 The change must be consistent with the event.
 Qualifying events include: